Census Dots

 Multiracial

-Of the 1,860 places in Texas, Santa Rosa is the 1469th most populous.
+Santa Rosa is ranked the 1272nd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Santa Rosa was ranked the 1469th most populous place in the 2020 Census.

 Santa Rosa's White Population